-Rosemary Lemmis joined her partner to start the law firm to represent both established and new businesses and individuals in a variety of areas.
+Rosemary Lemmis started the law firm to represent both established and new businesses and individuals in a variety of areas.
 She is committed to promoting ethical and responsible standards for lawyers and their clients in a diverse and at times fractured society.

 Rosemary has a deep background in commercial real estate transactions,

 having represented real estate investment firms, developers, funds, commercial landlords and businesses.
 She has advised and